braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 $\mathfrak{T}_{del}$ defines as a topological modification, not an informational erasure.
 Within the Elementary Task Space, the excision of a causal link $e$ removes the *active relation* (causal influence) but does not retroactively annihilate the *event of its creation*.
 The task space assumes an "Append-Only" metaphysics regarding the Global Sequencer's log: $t_L$ at which $e$ was created remains a persistent property of the universe's trajectory, even if the geometric constituent $e$ is removed from the active graph $G$.
 This distinction allows for the pruning of geometry without the paradox of altering the past.

 These primitives form the "assembly language" of $\mathfrak{T}$: every complex transformation, be it the braiding of fermionic worldlines, the curvature gradients of spacetime, or the entanglement webs of holography, decomposes into a countable sequence of such substitutions.
 Unlike general graph rewriting systems, where arbitrary motifs proliferate, Quantum Braid Dynamics restricts rewrite templates to these edge-level operations, ensuring that vertex identities remain purely relational and pre-geometric [(§1.3.4)](#1.3.4).
-The symmetry between creation and deletion reflects the reversibility constraint of Constructor Theory: if $\mathfrak{T}_{add}$ qualifies as possible (i.e., a constructor exists to enact it reliably), then its inverse $\mathfrak{T}_{del}$ must also qualify as possible, conserving the distinguishability of graph states without informational loss.
+The symmetry between creation and deletion reflects the reversibility constraint **[(Abramsky, Barbosa, & Searle, 2024)](/monograph/appendices/a-references#A.2)** of Constructor Theory: if $\mathfrak{T}_{add}$ qualifies as possible (i.e., a constructor exists to enact it reliably), then its inverse $\mathfrak{T}_{del}$ must also qualify as possible, conserving the distinguishability of graph states without informational loss.
 This explicit duality mandates the equiprimordiality: the vacuum admits both fluxes symmetrically, with no primitive favoring one over the other, thereby embedding conservation of relational distinguishability at the ontological core.

 ### 1.4.3.1 Diagram: Task Repertoire {#1.4.3.1}